What are the best countries to teach English in Europe?

 According to the European top destination guide 2014, two countries are in the top 10 favourites.

 Budapest in Hungary ranked number 5 and Madrid in Spain ranked number 8.

 Madrid is an open-minded city where culture and entertainment share a thriving space.
 The Spanish capital makes everyone feel right at home while providing them with some of the world’s most interesting tourist attractions.

 Budapest is a city of full of surprises and wonder, with its lively centre, pretty parks, majestic river, tall church spires and lavish spas.
 One of the most exciting cities in the world.

-We’d add that the weather in Madrid is probably a bit better than Budapest.
-As for things like wine and life-style, Madrid almost certain is the unchallenged winner.
+We’d add that the weather in Madrid is probably a bit better than in Budapest.
+As for things like wine and lifestyle, Madrid is almost certain is the unchallenged winner.